AWikia/Level/README.md

     - Bluberries
     - Three Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face)
   - ZWJ (See [here](#private-use-area-characters) for character support)
+  - Component Glyphs (51 currently)
+    - Those glyphs are used for properly constructing the COLR font, but they can be used as stationary characters if needed by the user.
+All of them reside in Plane 15
 - Based on the aging System font from Microsoft Windows
 - Low-curve glyph designs, akin to the OFL Orbitron Font
 - Usable in all browsers, apps and sizes, compared to Bitmap fonts shipped with Windows